bryant-nupdal/cutting-edge/README.md

 <img width="1680" alt="Screen Shot 2022-03-08 at 6 39 21 PM" src="https://user-images.githubusercontent.com/74881196/157350129-31413fca-07b9-4008-b2d3-68e365d5ce68.png">

 ## Technologies
-Node
+- Node
-Express
+- Express
-React
+- React
-Postgresql
+- Postgresql
-Heroku
+- Heroku
-Moment
+- Moment
-Bootstrap
+- Bootstrap

+## Setup
+1. Open up your editor of choice and run an npm install
+2. Run npm run server in your terminal
+3. Run npm run client in your terminal
+4. The npm run client command will open up a new browser tab for you!

 ## UI / UX
 ### Registeration Page